Catchxu/STANDS/docs/start.md

 STANDS is a powerful documentation framework to detect, align and subtyping anomalous tissue domains across multiple samples.
+In the subsequent sections, we will introduce the preparatory tasks before utilizing STANDS for your research, including the installation of Python packages, downloading of datasets, and other related procedures.